arabidopsis/flask-template/README.md

 # flask-template

-template for bootstrapping a flask app
+Template for bootstrapping a flask app